emoncms/emoncms-docker/readme.md

 ***

+# Docker Compose Setup

+## Development Vs Production

+There are three docker compose files:

+1. `docker-compose.yml`
+2. `docker-compose.override.yml`
+3. `docker-compose.prod.yml`

+The first `docker-compose.yml` sets up the base config, things that are common to both development and production.

+The second file `docker-compose.override.yml` sets up the development enviroment e.g. use `default.docker-env` enviroment variables and mount emoncms files from local file-system instead of copy

+The third file adds `docker-compose.prod.yml` adds production specific setup.

+This setup is based on the recomended Docker method, see [Docker Multiple Compose Files Docs](https://docs.docker.com/compose/extends/#multiple-compose-files).

+The development enviroment with the base + override compose is used by default e.g:

+    docker-compose up

+To run the production compose setup run:

+    docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d

 ## Files, storage & database info

 ### Files

-**By default Emoncms files are *copied* into the `emon_web` Docker container at startup.** This is desirable for testing / production since it gives us a clean copy of the files.
+**By default when running the development compose enviroment (see above) Emoncms files are mounted from the host file system in the `emon_web` Docker container at startup.** This is desirable for dev.
+For production / deployment / clean testing run production docker compose (see above).
+This will **copy** emoncms files into the docker container on first run.
 Any changes made to the files inside the container will be lost when the container is stopped.

-**For development it's desirable to mount Emoncms files from the host local file-system.
-Edit the commented-out line in `docker-compose.yml`.
-See in-line comments in this file.**

 ### Storage